 Mix together all of the dry ingredients in a large bowl.
 In a separate bowl, beat the eggs with the brandy and brown ale.

 Combine the fruit mixture with the egg mixture and stir well.
 Spoon equally into the prepared basins and cover each with a circle of greaseproof paper.
-Top each basin with a large square of pleated greaseproof paper and secure well with string.
+Cover each basin with a double layer of foil, and secure well with string.
 Make a handle with a double length piece of string and tie securely through both ends.

 Steam for 2-2½ hours, topping up with more boiling water when necessary.
-Remove and set aside to cool.
-Replace the greaseproof paper with fresh, ready for re-steaming, and store in a cool dry place.
+Remove pudding from pan and set aside to cool.
+Remove foil and replace the greaseproof paper with fresh, ready for re-steaming, and store in a cool dry place.

 On the day of serving, re-steam the pudding, as above, for 1-2 hours.
 Alternatively, pierce the greaseproof paper and re-heat in the microwave on full power for 2-2½ minutes, or until piping hot throughout.